Money Saving Renovations for Winter

 Winter is a busy time, and there are tons of ways that homeowners can spend a little more money than they were planning.
-Between gifts, dinners and traveling, the costs of the holiday season adds up.
+Between gifts, dinners, and traveling, the costs of the holiday season add up.

-What some homeowners don’t realize is that their home might also be costing them more money during the holidays.
+What some homeowners don’t realize is that their homes might also be costing them more money during the holidays.

 Why go through a winter renovation?

-With many different holidays falling in November, December and January, plenty of homeowners ask themselves, “why now?”
-A big reason is because it’s more affordable.
+With many different holidays falling in November, December, and January, plenty of homeowners ask themselves, “why now?”
+A big reason is affordability.